convolabai/opensense/frontend/README.md

 # Frontend Demo

-This directory contains the React-based interactive demo for OpenSense.
+This directory contains the React-based interactive demo for LangHook.

 ## Development